Home » Dessert Recipes » Easy Apple Pie Filling

 • Apples: For the best apple pie filling, I always recommend Granny Smith apples because they hold their shape well when cooked.
 As a bonus, they have a tart flavor that perfectly balances the sweetness of the filling.

 • Don’t use apple varietals like Fuji because the filling will be too runny due to the excess water.
-Also, avoid using very sweet apples, such as Red Delicious, to prevent filling that tastes like granular sludge and looks like applesauce.
+Also, avoid using overly sweet or soft apples, such as Red Delicious, to prevent filling that tastes too sweet and looks like applesauce.

 • Lemon Juice: This ingredient serves two purposes.
 First, it prevents the apples from browning after they are sliced.
 Second, its tangy flavor helps enhance the tartness.

 • Light brown sugar and granulated sugar: This helps give a well-rounded sweetness to the pie.
-I especially love brown sugar’s molasses flavor—and it lends a beautiful, rich color to the filling.
+I especially love brown sugar’s molasses flavor, which lends a beautiful, rich color to the filling.
 For a more keto-friendly version, you can substitute these with a keto-approved sweetener (like erythritol or monk fruit sweetener), keeping in mind the flavor might differ

 • Butter: This helps make the sauce luscious and oh-so-creamy.
 For a dairy-free or vegan alternative, you can substitute with coconut oil.